-Today is different and I feel a deep sense of care towards all of you out there who maybe are struggling like me.
-Struggling with understanding your emotional behavior, your mind, your soul and your reaction to this world and its surroundings.
-I’m not saying that by continuing to read this article you might get the answers you are seeking or the healing you might need but actually it might give you a bit of insight from my own personal experience.
+Today is different and I feel a deep sense of care toward all of you out there who maybe are struggling like me.
+Struggling with understanding your emotional behavior, your mind, your soul, l and your reaction to this world and its surroundings.
+I’m not saying that by continuing to read this article you might get the answers you are seeking or the healing you might need but actually, it might give you a bit of insight from my own experience.

 One technique I found interesting was a Buddhist practice that is featured in the Four Noble Truths.
 Write a letter, read it out loud then burn it.
 Simple as that, but yet so powerful!
-Has there been someone in your life (alive or deceased) that you have negative feelings toward?
-It could be an ex-lover, parent, spouse or work colleague - anybody that conjures up ill-feelings that led to an event that traumatized you.
+Has there been someone in your life (alive or deceased) whom you have negative feelings toward?
+It could be an ex-lover, parent, spouse, or work colleague - anybody that conjures up ill feelings that led to an event that traumatized you.
 Well, now's the time to sit down and write them a letter telling them exactly how you feel - but whatever you do, do not post it or share it...instead read it out loud to yourself only, when you are done.

 Emotional intelligence is a key that helps us figure this world out.
-It also helps us to figure out the “real you” deep down in yourself, the “you” that has been lost in experiences, memories, beliefs, judgements and projections of others!
+It also helps us to figure out the “real you” deep down in yourself, the “you” that has been lost in experiences, memories, beliefs, judgments, and projections of others!
 And it helps us to understand other people.
 Incredible!
 Emotional intelligence is more important than any other knowledge.
-Resetting our mind into transforming negative memories into a positive or neutral memory is not easy, I know!
+Resetting our mind into transforming negative memories into positive or neutral memory is not easy, I know!
 But hey, it’s really possible.
-How much do you want to let go of that trauma, anxiety or hurt?
-How much do you want to be a better, happier, peaceful and more balanced “you”?
+How much do you want to let go of that trauma, anxiety, or hurt?
+How much do you want to be a better, happier, peaceful, and more balanced “you”?

 "All emotions, even those that are suppressed and unexpressed, have physical effects.
 Unexpressed emotions tend to stay in the body like small ticking time bombs - they are illnesses in incubation."
 Marilyn Van Derbour